 You may want to read:

-With Father’s Day approaching, I have been thinking about you.
+I have been thinking about you.
 My thoughts have been mostly about how fortunate I have been to be your dad.
-There are a few honors in life that outrank the others: Being a father is one of those honors.
+A few honors in life outrank the others: Being a father is one of those honors.
 Being your dad has made it even more rewarding.
 It reminds me of what Paul told his friends in Philippi:

 1. Keep in mind how you treat your sisters and mother.
 Your treatment of them is how you will treat your future wife.
-Once the honeymoon is over, and life starts happening, the real you will come through, whether good or bad.
-The real you is the way you treat your sisters (Ephesians 5:25).
+Once the honeymoon is over and life starts happening, the real you will come through, whether good or bad.
+The real you is how you treat your sisters (Ephesians 5:25).

-2. A key to a life lived well is to love God and to love others more than yourself.
+2. A key to living well is loving God and loving others more than yourself.
 If you can remember and practice those four words, you will have a life of contentment.
 You may not have everything you want, but you will be at peace, even in a fallen and disruptive world (Matthew 22:36-40).

 3. Wash your feet regularly.
 The Lord has given you unique feet.
 Those close to you will find it easier to love you well if you keep them washed (John 13:5).

-4. Your anger is like my anger.
-Our anger is more intense and consequentially more damaging to those around us.
-If you never forget what the Lord did for you to regenerate you, hopefully, your heart and your tongue will be governed as you interact with others (Matthew 18:33).
+4. A man’s anger is more intense and damaging to those around us.
+If you never forget what the Lord did for you to regenerate you, hopefully, it will govern your heart and tongue as you interact with others (Matthew 18:33).

 5. Don’t run from or try to hide your weaknesses.
 Hiding imperfection is a problem with too many men, in that we despise being weak or showing weakness.
-Being weak is one of the beauties of the gospel–for when you are weak, you will be strong.
-That’s another key to a life lived well (2 Corinthians 12:7-10).
+Being vulnerable is one of the beauties of the gospel—for when you are weak, you will be strong.
+That’s another key to living well (2 Corinthians 12:7-10).

 6. You are wired to serve.
 It’s a strength of yours.
 You’re a remarkable servant.
-You have peripheral vision, in that you see needs and you regularly do it.
+You have peripheral vision; you see needs and regularly do them.
 That’s a gift from the Lord.
 Please guard your heart when others do not reciprocate with a similar servant-centered worldview.
 Sometimes servants like you become discouraged by the lack of other-centeredness they perceive in others (Mark 10:45).

 7. You have learned well not to hit your little sister.
 Sometimes that has been a monumental challenge as she tempts you to sin.
-Keep leaning into this one aspect of the fruit of the Spirit–self-control.
-It will serve you well for years to come, especially should you marry (Galatians 5:22-23).
+Keep leaning into this one aspect of the fruit of the Spirit—self-control.
+It will serve you well for years, especially if you marry (Galatians 5:22-23).